gregdusek/responsive-design/README.md

 }
 ```

-We want out site to look like this:
+We want our site to look like this:

 <img src="https://i.imgur.com/rRkedBV.png" width="800px" height="auto">